 The National Bank of Vanuatu Airport office is available for all guests arriving by air to make exchanging to Vanuatu’s currency, the Vatu, quick and easy.

-One bit of travel advice for international travellers to note is that tipping is frowned upon throughout all of the country’s islands, as it conflicts with the traditional customs of Vanuatu’s inhabitants.
+One bit of travel advice for international travellers is that tipping is frowned upon throughout the country’s islands, as it conflicts with the traditional customs of Vanuatu’s inhabitants.

-Visitors should also refrain from wearing overly revealing clothes as much as possible since Vanuatu’s social values are quite conservative.
+Visitors should also avoid wearing overly revealing clothes as much as possible since Vanuatu’s social values are quite conservative.
 This is travel advice that you should not ignore.

 Vaccination against dengue fever and other tropical diseases is highly recommended for visiting, especially during the humid rainy season.